Every year, thousands of animals are killed in Danville. [i]

 Danville City Leaders:

-These humane programs have been shown to reduce the outdoor cat population over time, address nuisance behaviors, and prevent unnecessary killing of healthy, well-adjusted animals.(3)
+4. Establish a community cat program to humanely trap, neuter/spay, vaccinate, and return these outdoor cats to their homes.
+These humane programs have been shown to be the most effective way to reduce the outdoor cat population over time, address nuisance behaviors, and prevent unnecessary killing of healthy, well-adjusted animals.(3)

 Thank you for your consideration.
 As a citizen of Danville, I look forward to seeing our community start moving in the same direction as the rest of Virginia.